kyarusii/AssetLens/README.md

 ## Roadmap
 Not stable yet, but under development.

+[x] Inspector Lens.
+[ ]

 ### Reference Viewer
-- Multi Column Viewer (Sortable)
-- Scene Object Reference Graph
+[x] Reference View for Persistent Assets.
+[ ] Reference View for Scene Objects.
+[ ] Sortable Multi-Column viewer.
+[ ] Dependency graph for Scene Objects.

+### Inspector Lens.
+[x] Display how many assets are related to selected asset at the top of the inspector.
+[ ] Pop-up window of linked assets such as nested prefab inspector.

 ### Safe Delete
-- Alert before the asset that is used by other asset will be deleted.
+[x] Alert before the asset that is used by other asset will be deleted.
-- Replace reference during delete asset.
+[ ] (Experimental) Replace reference during delete asset.
 (Reference Replacer)

-### Inspector Lens
-- Display how many assets are related to selected asset at the top of the inspector.

 ### Build Lens
-- Find the assets will be included in build
+[ ] Find the assets will be included in build
-- Asset bundle, Addressable, Linked assets with scenes in build setting, resources.
+[ ] Asset bundle, Addressable, Linked assets with scenes in build setting, resources.

+---
 ## Contributes
 - Current Editor Version : `2021.2.0f1`
 - Fork and clone repository.